radixdlt/scrypto-challenges/neverland/README.md

 Neverthenless meta NFT asset concept can be used also in egame contests, or everywhere an asset proof of ownership is required to conduct operations.
 More thoughts on this argument below.

-A mechanism of Academy share contribution has been implemented with some of the Neverland components so when a AssetNFT is mint, merge, or sold under certain circumstances, a share of the profits goes directly to Academy contribution vault to substain his expenses and enhanced quality of his study offer.
+A mechanism of Academy fee contribution has been implemented with some of the Neverland components so when a AssetNFT is mint, merge, or sold under certain circumstances, a share of the profits goes directly to Academy contribution vault to substain its expenses as well as to enhance quality of its study offer.

 A system of minted badge authorization is also implemented within environment components, allowing them to perform external component calls to invoke methods.
-This way once instantiate a Neverland clone using his package, you can interconnect Land Data, AssetSquare as well as Assetfarm with twins component and create a network of lands where citizens can buy and sell Land Asset Nft, maybe, in future implementations, barter them, or rent them, or borrow/lending other assets, possibilities are innumerable.
+This way once instantiate a Neverland clone environment using its package, you can interconnect Land Data, AssetSquare as well as Assetfarm with twins component and create a network of lands where citizens can buy and sell Land Asset Nft, maybe, in future implementations, barter them, or rent them, or borrow/lending other assets, possibilities are innumerable.